 Indeed, Alta is known as 'the city of the Northern Lights' and given the stable climate and minimal light pollution (particularly when heading out into the surrounding wilderness), the Aurora has been known to be seen here for up to 200 nights a year.
-The area is of such importance when it comes to the Northern lights that one of the world's first Northern Lights Observatory was built here by scientist Kristian Birkeland just outside the city in 1859.
+The area is of such importance when it comes to the Northern Lights that one of the world's first Northern Lights Observatories was built here by scientist Kristian Birkeland just outside the city in 1859.

-The population of the city is around 20,000, the majority of which live in the sheltered bay of the Altafjord close to the river.
+The population of the city is approximately 20,000, the majority of which live in the sheltered bay of the Altafjord close to the river.
 The waters here are rich in fishing life, so much so that the King of Norway comes here to fish each summer!
 Alongside fishing, slate mining is a key industry here and visitors can buy a range of slate handicrafts.